MichaelCade/90DaysOfDevOps/Days/day26.md

 Quick Tip: If you are using Linux as your client then there is this [client pack](https://github.com/SmartFinn/eve-ng-integration).

-The install is a straightforward next,next and I would suggest leaving the defaults.
+The install is straightforward next, next and I would suggest leaving the defaults.

 ### Obtaining network images